Kate Waugh: Super League Triathlon

 Waugh first took part in the Super League Triathlon series in 2018 in Jersey, where she wore the white jersey.
-Waugh has competed in every edition of the London Arena Games since 2021, and secured her first victory in the Championships format in Toulouse in 2023, resulting in her leading the series after a 5th place in Canary Warf the previous week.
+Waugh has competed in every edition of the London Arena Games since 2021, and secured her first victory in the Championships format in Toulouse in 2023, resulting in her leading the series after a fifth place in Canary Warf the previous week.

 In October 2023, Waugh came in second in the final event of the season in NEOM, Saudi Arabia, to claim the overall title ahead of Jeanne Lehair of Luxembourg.

-T100 Triathlon Series
+2025 - T100 Triathlon Series

-In 2025 Kate Waugh was selected by the PTO as a Hot Shot for the middle distance Triathlon series, T100 Triathlon.
-The first event took place in Singapore on the 5th of April 2025.
+In 2025 Kate Waugh was selected by the Professional Triathletes Organisation (PTO) as a Hot Shot for the middle distance Triathlon series, T100 Triathlon.
+The first event took place in Singapore on 5 April 2025.
 Waugh was part of the lead swim group, with fellow Britons Jess Learmonth and Lucy Charles-Barclay.
-She won with a 6 minute 41 second margin ahead of Austrian triathlete Lisa Perterer, Charles-Barclay in third place.
+She won with a six minute 41 second margin ahead of Austrian triathlete Lisa Perterer, Charles-Barclay in third place.

 In the second round in San Francisco, Waugh recorded another podium, finishing third to lead the series by 17 points.
 Having skipped the third round in Vancouver, Waugh returned to the series in London, finishing second after being overhauled by Lucy Charles-Barclay in the final kilometres of the run.
-This left Waugh in 2nd place overall in the series, having finished on each step of the podium in her first three races.
+This left Waugh in second place overall in the series, having finished on each step of the podium in her first three races.

-Having missed the French Riviera race through illness, Waugh returned to the series in Spain, again coming 2nd behind Charles-Barclay to qualify for the World Championship final in Qatar, having taken four podiums.
+Having missed the French Riviera race through illness, Waugh returned to the series in Spain, again coming second behind Charles-Barclay to qualify for the World Championship final in Qatar, having taken four podiums.
 This left her tied on points with Charles Barclay at the top of the rankings, albeit placed second for having fewer wins.

-Waugh continued her run of podiumed by winning the Wollongong T100 with a 5 minute 9 second margin over Ashleigh Gentle in a dominant display where she was the fastest athlete across all three disciplines.
-Her winning margin the second largest ever in a T100, beaten only by Waugh's first victory in Singapore.
-Waugh subsequently took the lead in the series ahead of Lucy Charles-Barclay.
+Waugh continued her run of podiumed by winning the Wollongong T100 with a five minute and nine seconds margin over Ashleigh Gentle in a dominant display where she was the fastest athlete across all three disciplines.

+Waugh subsequently took the lead in the series ahead of Lucy Charles-Barclay, before taking a sixth consecutive podium at the Dubai T100 behind Julie Derron, leaving her in pole position going into the final race in Qatar.

+At the Grand Final in Qatar, Waugh defeated her overall title rivals Julie Derron and Lucy Charles-Barclay to take her third win, sixth podium, and become the T100 World Champion for 2025.

+Following a change in the calculation methodology, Waugh became the PTO top-ranked female triathlete in the world at the beginning of 2026, replacing Lucy Charles-Barclay.